fortra/nanodump/README.md

 `bash restore_signature.sh <dumpfile>`

 #### --fork -f
-Create a handle to LSASS with `PROCESS_CREATE_PROCESS` access and then create a 'clone' of the process.
-This new process will then be the target for memory dumping.
-While this will result in a new process creation, it removes the need to read LSASS directly.
+Fork LSASS and dump this new process.

 #### --dup -d
-List all the handles in the system and look for an existing handle to LSASS.
-If found, duplicate it and access LSASS with it.
-This eliminates the need to open a new handle to LSASS directly.
-*(Be aware that there is no guarantee to find such handle)*
+Try to find an existing handle to LSASS and duplicate it.

 #### --malseclogon -m
-Leak a handle to LSASS by abusing SecLogon with `CreateProcessWithLogonW`.
-This eliminates the need to open a new handle to LSASS directly.
+Leak a handle to LSASS using MalSecLogon.
-When this option is used, errors while analyzing the minidump are to be expected.
-Use the latest version of pypykatz.
 **If used as BOF, an unsigned binary will be written to disk unless --dup is also provided!**

 #### --binary -b < path >
 Path to a binary such as `C:\Windows\notepad.exe`.
 This option is used exclusively with `--malseclogon` and `--dup`.
-If used, nanodump will create that process and use MalSecLogon to leak an LSASS handle in it.
-Then, it will duplicate that handle and use it to access LSASS.
-The created process is then terminated automatically.

-## Examples
+<h2 id="examples">9.
+Examples</h2>

 Read LSASS indirectly by creating a fork and write the dump to disk with an invalid signature:
 ```